GA-SF-ADI/adi-2-resources/week-11-extras/52-wednesday-architecture/lessons/android-architecture/readme.md

 ## Android Runtime (10 mins)

-Android Runtime contains a very important component known as the Dalvik Virtual Machine (named by Dan Bornstein after a village in Iceland.
+Android Runtime contains a very important component known as the Dalvik Virtual Machine (named by Dan Bornstein after a village in Iceland).
 It's a Java VM, and it is specifically made for Android.

 The Dalvik VM uses Linux core memory management.
 It also uses Linux-based multi-threading.
 These are very important to Java and the DVM allows each Android application to run its own process, with it's own VM instance.